 M-POHL’s first project was the European Health Literacy Population Survey 2019-2021 (HLS19) which was conducted in 17 countries.
 It demonstrated the relevance of general health literacy and specific health literacies for considerable proportions of adult residents with low health literacies, a social gradient for health literacies, and significant potential effects of health literacies on health-relevant indicators.
 Based on the HLS19 results, recommendations to improve HL were developed (see HLS19 Results).
-In 2022, a project on measuring organisational HL was started.

 Why participate in M-POHL?